AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/controlling-fixtures.md

 Fixtures may be selected by User Number, Handle Number or DMX Address, as set by the option on Softkey A.

-When using the Channel menu it is helpful to latch it by pressing \<Menu Latch\>.
+When using the Channel menu it is helpful to latch it by pressing <Keys.HardKey>Menu Latch</Keys.HardKey>.

 -   To select a fixture, type the number and press <Keys.HardKey>Enter</Keys.HardKey>.